hssmalo/steampunkfantasy/rules.md

 If a unit tries to enter a difficult terrain hex, roll a die.
 If you don't roll below the requirement, do not enter the hex but stay in the hex you are.

-Line of sight between two hexes is blocked if it crosses over a hex of blocking terrain with a height level equal to or greater than both of the two hexes, or if it crosses over a hex of height heigher than both hexes.
-Treat any blocking terrain of lower height to create two blind hexes.
-Line of sight can not be traced to the blind hexes BUT can be traced beyond that.
+Line of sight from one hex to another: place a line from the center of the heighest level to the center of the lowest level hex in question.
+If the line crosses a hex with blocking terrain equal or greater height both hexes in question, line of sight is blocked.
+This is the normal case when everything is on the ground.
+In the case of line of sight to heigher elevation some special rules apply.
+If the line crosses paths with blocking terrain less than both hexes in question, ignore the blocking terrain (flying units can thus fire at all flying units).
+If the line is traced through a hex with blocking terrain heigher or equal to the end hex, but not the start hex, place a blind hex directly behind the hex with blocking terrain.
+Line of sight cannot be traced to or from the blind hex, but can be traced to hexes behind that. (flying units has a line of sight advantage)

+*Flying* Count as being at height level 2.

 Terrain also provide cover, which is given in the to-hit table later.

-*Flying* Count as being at height level 2.

 *Stacking* *Limit*:\
 One hex may maximum hold either up two 2 units if at most one of them is large, or 1 huge unit.